If your toddler is struggling with sleep, then help is here! Learn how to combat the 18 month sleep regression and get everyone’s sleep back on track.

 Why Does the 18 Month Sleep Regression Happen?

-Just like the 6 month sleep regression and 9 month sleep regression, the 18-month sleep regression is connected to your child’s cognitive and physical development.
+Just like other sleep regressions, the 18-month sleep regression is connected to your child’s cognitive and physical development.
 Thankfully, your toddler is growing!

 There are all sorts of developmental changes at play that could be impacting your toddler’s sleep.